MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 ./run_all.sh
 ```

-The script sequentially builds the .NET console app, installs Python dependencies, launches the FastAPI API and starts the Vue.js Vite dev server on port 5173.
+The script sequentially builds the .NET console app, installs Python dependencies, launches the FastAPI API and starts the Vue.js ESBuild dev server on port 5173.
 Use `./run_logged.sh` to run the same process with output logged to `run.log`.
 The backend server stops automatically when you exit the dev server.
 On Windows run the commands from `run_all.sh` one by one in PowerShell (first `cd app`, then `npm install && npm run dev`) or execute the script in WSL.
 Running them in order ensures all dependencies are restored.